 Clinical Input Received From Physician Specialty Societies and Academic Medical Centers

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.

 In response to requests, input was received from 1 physician specialty society and 1 academic medical center while this policy was under review in 2013.
 The input on the policy was mixed, although both reviewers agreed that evidence is not sufficient to conclude that the potential for harm with MoM hip resurfacing outweighs the benefit for all patients.
-One reviewer noted that current cross-linked polyethelene total hip components may last 20-30 years, limiting the number of patients who would outlive a total hip prosthesis and be considered an appropriate candidate for total hip resurfacing.
+One reviewer noted that current cross-linked polyethelene total hip components may last 20 to 30 years, limiting the number of patients who would outlive a total hip prosthesis and be considered an appropriate candidate for THR.